 Similar evidence of spring sea ice habitat instability comes from Hudson Bay and the Barents Sea.
-In Hudson Bay in the early and late 1990s, production and survival of ringed seal pups declined markedly.43 The low number of pups in 1991 and 1992 was correlated with heavy spring sea-ice conditions and a
+In Hudson Bay in the early and late 1990s, production and survival of ringed seal pups declined markedly.
+The low number of pups in 1991 and 1992 was correlated with heavy spring sea-ice conditions and a much shortened open-water period.
+Ringed seal researcher Magaly Chambellant and colleagues blamed the thick spring ice on natural conditions and events:

-The combined effect of a strong positive phase of the North Atlantic Oscillation [aka the Atlantic Multidecadal Oscillation, AMO45] and a strong El Niño event in 1991-1992, and the eruption of Mount Pinatubo in June, 1991, created colder than average conditions in the eastern Arctic, including Hudson Bay, in the early 1990s.
+The combined effect of a strong positive phase of the North Atlantic Oscillation [aka the Atlantic Multidecadal Oscillation, AMO] and a strong El Niño event in 1991-1992, and the eruption of Mount Pinatubo in June, 1991, created colder than average conditions in the eastern Arctic, including Hudson Bay, in the early 1990s.

 Similarly to thick-spring-ice events in the Southern Beaufort, it was noted that some of the decline in seal populations in Hudson Bay during the 1990s may have been due to seals leaving the region during heavy ice years, although reduced pup survival in other years was correlated with spring snow depths being less than 32 cm.
-Overall, Steve Ferguson and colleagues46 summarised the variation in survival of ringed seals between the 1971 and 2001 this way:
+Overall, Steve Ferguson and colleagues summarised the variation in survival of ringed seals between the 1971 and 2001 this way:

-The pooled survivorship curve for the western Hudson Bay sample (1999-2001) showed considerable annual variability...suggesting that survival of seals born in any given year was not constant.
+The pooled survivorship curve for the western Hudson Bay sample (1999-2001) showed considerable annual variability... suggesting that survival of seals born in any given year was not constant.
 However, a decadal pattern emerged suggesting poor ringed seal recruitment, 1971-1978 (7 of 8 yr below average); better than average recruitment, 1979-1988 (8 of 10 yr); followed by poor recruitment in later years, 1989-2000 (8 of 12 yr).

 Due to the reliance of polar bears on abundant ringed seal pups in spring, survival of Western Hudson Bay cubs between spring and the following summer between 1980 and 1992 dropped to a low of 39% in 1991 (from 70-100% some years) when low seal pup production was noted due to thick spring ice.
-Polar bear cub survival was also low (41-47%) in 1988-1990,47 when low snow depths reduced seal pup survival.48 In 1992, polar bears were reportedly in good condition when they left the ice in late summer.
+Polar bear cub survival was also low (41-47%) in 1988-1990, when low snow depths reduced seal pup survival.
+In 1992, polar bears were reportedly in good condition when they left the ice in late summer.
 They had been feeding for about three weeks longer than average, apparently compensating for the lower availability of seal pups.

 Negative polar bear cub survival clearly impacted overall population size: the largest sustained drops in western Hudson Bay occurred in the late 1980s and early 1990s (see Fig. 1) and again in 1999.
-These impacts were associated with documented declines in ringed seal pup production, which were blamed in turn on heavy ice conditions and/or low snow depths.49 snow depths and there was not unexpectedly an associated decline in polar bear numbers (Fig. 1).
+These impacts were associated with documented declines in ringed seal pup production, which were blamed in turn on heavy ice conditions and/or low snow depths.